 Art Tales Writing Contest

 1. We invite you to take a walk throughout Ventura City Hall and enjoy the Municipal Art Collection.
 You will find the pieces chosen for this year’s contest housed on the second floor.
-Look for the music note symbol on each of the three selected pieces and decide which of the chosen works will inspire your writing.
+Look for the Art Tales Marker near each of the four selected pieces and decide which of the chosen works will inspire your writing.
 If you are unable to visit City Hall, you may view the images here on our website or learn more about the art and artists here on our website.
 In addition, we have put together Teacher Lesson Plans for use in the classroom.

 2. Write an original poem or short story (no more than 500 words in length) inspired by ONE of the exhibit’s artworks that “sings” to you.
 Only ONE contest entry per person, please.

-3. Prepare your entry as an electronic Word document, (in English only), in a twelve-point font.
-Include at the top the author’s name, address, phone number, email address, age, title of work, and number of words.
+3. Prepare your entry as an electronic Word document, (in English only), in twelve-point font.
+Include at the top: the author’s name, address, phone number, email address, age, title of work, title of artwork selected and number of words.
+For those sending in entries for multiple writers, a separate document is required for each entry.
+If your work is not received in this format, it may be disqualified.

 A committee of professionals, educators, and City of Ventura staff will judge entries on creativity, presentation, and correspondence to a specific artwork, to select their top three choices for separate poetry and short fiction categories in three age divisions: